 You can visit your portal anytime at https://portal.slickstream.com.
 Select your website and you should land on your site's Dashboard page.
 On this page, you'll be able to add, remove, and review the data sources that we are using.
 You'll see the status of each integration and can update them if needed.

-A journey is a record of all of the actions and experience of one particular visitor to your website over all time.
+A journey is a record of all of the actions and experiences of one particular visitor to your website over all time.

 Let's consider this example of a journey:

 - A month ago, a visitor from Madison, Wisconsin on their desktop machine came from Google to your home page.
 They spent 30 seconds reading.

 - They clicked through to your Contact page and signed up for your newsletter, providing their email address.

 - A week later, in response to your newsletter email campaign, they returned to the landing page you used and they spent 2 minutes reading that.

 - They then visited 3 more pages and left.

 - Yesterday, they returned directly to your home page again.
 They searched on your site for "pricing".